ryandeussing/jimhopper/_sexual-abuse-of-boys/additional-resources.md

 ## References to Cited Research

 The references below are for articles, chapters and books cited elsewhere in this section on Sexual Abuse of Boys.
+This is *not* a comprehensive and up-to-date reference list, but rather a list from when I first created this page many years ago.

 Bagley, C. (1991).
 The prevalence and mental health sequels of child sexual abuse in a community survey of women aged 18 to 27. *Canadian Journal of Community Mental Health, 10,* 103-116.